How to invest in gold and other precious metals in the UK

 Do you pay VAT and capital gains tax on gold?

-Capital gains tax (CGT) is a tax on the profits of all assets that have gone up in value.
+Capital gains tax (CGT) is a tax on the profits of all assets, including gold, that have gone up in value, payable when you come to sell them.

-There is an annual allowance of £6,000 (for the 2023-24 tax year), but once you accumulate profits above this, you will need to start paying CGT.
+There is an annual allowance of £3,000 (for the 2024/25 tax year), but once you accumulate profits above this level, you must start paying CGT.

 How can I invest in gold?